- Always start your references on a new page. Use the page break function to insert a blank page; do not use the Enter key multiple times.

 - References use a hanging indent, which means the beginning of a reference starts all the way at the left and additional lines of that same reference are indented 0.5".
 See Microsoft Word's instructions to format a hanging indent; do not use the Enter key and space bar.

-Follow the APA guidelines for in-text citations and your references page EXCEPT Master of Arts in English, which uses MLA for citations and Master of Science in Math, which uses the LaTeX template.
+Follow the APA guidelines for in-text citations and your references page EXCEPT Master of Arts in English, which uses MLA for citations.
 Here are some resources to help you:

 - APA website on in-text citations